techno-tim/techno-tim.github.io/_posts/2022-08-06-kube-traefik-cert-manager-le.md

 ## Resources

-> You can find all of the resources from this tutorial [here](https://github.com/techno-tim/launchpad/tree/master/kubernetes/traefik-cert-manager)
+> You can find all of the resources for this tutorial [here](https://github.com/techno-tim/launchpad/tree/master/kubernetes/traefik-cert-manager)
 {: .prompt-info }

 ### helm